Will my friends and family know that I have had something done?

 How much does it hurt?

 Hardly at all.
 If you are anxious or extra sensitive to injections, you can have numbing cream applied beforehand.
-But Botox injections are done with a very fine needle, and most practitioners have honed their technique through years of practice,
+But toxins injections are done with a very fine needle, and most practitioners have honed their technique through years of practice,

 This is one of those urban myths that is hard to dispel.
-The theory is that maybe if you lie down, Botox might ‘migrate’ to other areas of your face.
-Actually, Botox and other botulinum toxins bind swiftly to the receptor sites in nerve cells and lying on your back has never been shown to cause a problem.
+The theory is that maybe if you lie down, toxins might ‘migrate’ to other areas of your face.
+Actually, toxins and other botulinum toxins bind swiftly to the receptor sites in nerve cells and lying on your back has never been shown to cause a problem.
 Though you shouldn’t lie down and press the newly injected area on your arm immediately after treatment, as that might encourage the injected toxin to shift a little.

 I’ve heard fillers will give you a trout pout and hamster cheeks…